nanjizal/Trilateral/README.md

 Some functionality has now been moved to:
 [TrilateralXtra](https://github.com/nanjizal/TrilateralXtra/)
-( for instance 7 segment and FXG )
+( for instance 7 segment, FXG and code related to integration with alternate fill Algorithms )

 And the demos in TrilateralBazaar repo: